Kinesdude/hustle/README.md

-# Hustle
+# Hustle: play movie files with sp33d

-Hustle is a bash script used to quickly search recursively in a directory and play movie files.
+Hustle is a bash script used to search recursively in a directory for movie files and play them.

+## Installation

+Simply put the bash script somewhere in $PATH and make it executable.
+Set the variable "path2dir" to the directory where you store your movie files.
+If you uses another movie player program than vlc, change the variable "movieplayer" to the desired movie player.

 ## Synopsis